Amid68/Fake-News-Detection/evaluation/distilBERT/DistilBERT_evaluation/DistilBERT_evaluation.md

 ```

-    DistilBERT misclassified 295 out of 828 articles on External Datasets (35.63%)
+    DistilBERT misclassified 251 out of 858 articles on External Datasets (29.25%)
     Showing 3 examples:

     Example 1:
-    Text snippet: Internal documents from a classified urban monitoring initiative reveal that 'smart city' technologies being installed in metropolitan areas nationwide are primarily designed for population surveillan...
+    Text snippet: Unauthorized recordings from a closed Federal Reserve strategy session capture senior officials explicitly discussing the need for sustained high inflation as the only viable solution to address unsus...
     True label: Fake
     Predicted: Real
     --------------------------------------------------------------------------------

     Example 2:
-    Text snippet: Internal communications between central banking officials reveal advanced plans to implement mandatory 'climate impact freezes' on personal and business bank accounts that exceed their allocated carbo...
+    Text snippet: In a leaked conference call with shareholders, the CEO of a major smartphone manufacturer admitted that all modern smartphones continuously record conversations even when seemingly turned off.
+Accordi...
     True label: Fake
     Predicted: Real
     --------------------------------------------------------------------------------

     Example 3:
-    Text snippet: A classified Pentagon study accidentally published online reveals that approximately 85% of municipal water supplies in the United States contain synthetic compounds designed to increase public compli...
+    Text snippet: A contractor who worked on classified military research programs claims intelligence agencies have developed a sophisticated neuroweapon that can remotely induce confusion, docility, and susceptibilit...
     True label: Fake
     Predicted: Real
     --------------------------------------------------------------------------------